meltyourface/blank/posts/Particles/Esoteric-Manipulation-of-Particles-Bridging-Matter-Energy-and-Willpower/index.md

 The metaphysical properties of particles shape energy and matter within occult contexts.
 These 'occult particles,' much like their physical counterparts, govern processes of creation, transformation, and dissolution that form a continuous spectrum of existence, linking the visible and invisible realms.

-One key aspect is their capacity to embody and channel different forms of energy: spiritual, emotional, astral, etc. Depending on their vibrational state, particles can influence these subtle energies, and as a result, the flow of life force (prana, chi, or ki) through beings and environments.
+**One key aspect is their capacity to embody and channel different forms of energy**: spiritual, emotional, astral, etc. Depending on their vibrational state, particles can influence these subtle energies, and as a result, the flow of life force (prana, chi, or ki) through beings and environments.
 This phenomenon highlights the interdependence between energy, matter, and particles—each influencing and being influenced by one another in an ever-dynamic dance.

 ### III.
 Manipulating Particles Through Rituals and Practices